JanneMattila/www/docs/_posts/2024/06/2024-06-03-merging-two-apims-together.markdown

         -SecondaryKey $secondarySubscriptionKey `
 ```

-I created a small _example_ PowerShell script to handle the subscription keys move:
+I created a small _example_ PowerShell script to handle the subscription key move:

 1. Export the subscription keys from the source APIM to a CSV file
 2. Import the subscription keys to the target APIM from the CSV file